 Staying safe

-Security and crowd management are the responsibility of the local security personnel.
-You may be subject to airport-style screening at the entry point to the commemorative site, including bag searches.
+Local authorities will manage security and crowd management.
+There may be security screening at the entry of the memorial sites, including bag searches.
 Follow the instructions of security personnel.
-They’re there to keep you and others safe.
+They're there to keep you and others safe.

-Exercise a high degree of caution in Türkiye and France due to the threat of terrorist attack.
+Exercise a high degree of caution in Türkiye and France due to the threat of terrorist attacks.
 Attacks could occur at any time.

 To protect yourself: